Breaking Barriers: Combinatorial Algorithms for Non-monotone Submodular Maximization with Sublinear Adaptivity and $1/e$ Approximation: Introduction

-\textbf{Technical Contributions: Blended Marginal Gains Strategy.} Our first contribution is a technical advancement: a novel blended marginal gains strategy for analyzing interlaced greedy-based algorithms, such as \ig~\citep{DBLP:conf/nips/Kuhnle19} and \itg\citep{DBLP:conf/kdd/ChenK23}.
-This strategy introduces multiple upper bounds on the marginal gain of the same element regarding the solution, offering greater flexibility in the analysis.
-As a result, we present Alg.~\ref{alg:gdone} and Alg.~\ref{alg:gdtwo} with $\oh{kn}$ query complexity in Section~\ref{sec:gd}, achieving approximation ratios of $1/4$ and $1/e-\epsi$, respectively.
-A key advantage of our approach is the elimination of the guessing step required in prior methods, which improves the success probability of \itg from $(1+\ell)^{-\ell}$ to $1$.
+\textbf{Technical Contributions: Blended Marginal Gains Strategy.} Our first contribution is a novel method of analysis for interlaced greedy-based algorithms, such as \itg\citep{DBLP:conf/kdd/ChenK23}.
+The core innovation introduces multiple upper bounds on the marginal gain of the same element regarding the solution, offering greater flexibility in the analysis.
+This approach yields three notable advances: First, we present Alg.~\ref{alg:gdtwo} (Section~\ref{sec:gd}) with $\oh{kn}$ query complexity, achieving an expected approximation ratios of $1/e-\epsi$, eliminating the probabilistic guessing step that limited prior method to $(1+\ell)^{-\ell}$ success probability.
+Second, as a byproduct, we also provide a simplified version of \ig~\citep{DBLP:conf/nips/Kuhnle19} that preserves its theoretical guarantees in Appendix~\ref{apx:greedy-1/4}.
+Most importantly, these simplified variants establish the theoretical foundation for parallel algorithms.
+By removing branching dependencies and probabilistic guesswork, our framework enables the first efficient parallelization of these interlaced greedy approaches while preserving their approximation guarantees.

-Furthermore, we extend this analysis to fast variants of interlaced greedy algorithms, where the traditional greedy procedure is replaced with the descending threshold greedy method~\citep{DBLP:conf/soda/BadanidiyuruV14}.
-This reduces the query complexity to $\oh{n\log(k)}$, while maintaining strong theoretical guarantees.
-In summary, our techniques not only simplify the analysis but also enhance the practicality and performance of these algorithms.

-Although these algorithms have high adaptive complexity, they serve as building blocks for our parallel algorithms.

-\textbf{Parallel Algorithms with Logarithmic Adaptivity and Nearly-linear Query Complexity Using a Unified Subroutine.} In Section~\ref{sec:ptg}, we present two sublinear adaptive algorithms, \ptgone (\ptgoneshort) and \ptgtwo (\ptgtwoshort).
-These algorithms are unified by a single subroutine, \ptgoneshort, which incorporates a novel subset selection technique tailored for interlaced threshold sampling procedures.
-It ensures that elements are added alternately, preserving the core property of interlaced greedy-based algorithms.
-Additionally, it guarantees robust average marginal gains for the selected subsets—a critical property of threshold sampling procedures.
+\textbf{Parallel Algorithms with Logarithmic Adaptivity and Nearly-linear Query Complexity Using a Unified Subroutine.} In Section~\ref{sec:ptg}, we present two sublinear adaptive algorithms, \ptgone (\ptgoneshort) and \ptgtwo (\ptgtwoshort) that share a unified subroutine, \ptgoneshort.
+The core innovation of \ptgoneshort lies in its novel threshold sampling procedure, which simultaneously preserves the crucial alternating selection property of interlaced greedy methods while enabling efficient parallel implementation.